 '''

 package android.jssec.org.samplesqlcipher;

 import android.content.Context;

 // instead of the normal android.database.sqlite, import net.sqlcipher.database

+import net.sqlcipher.database.SQLiteDatabase;

+import java.io.File;

+public class SQLCipherInitializer {

+static SQLiteDatabase Initialize(Context ctx, String dbName, String password) {

+// before using DB, load neccessary libraries and initialize

 '''

-19 https://github.com/sqlcipher/android-database-sqlcipher
+$^{^{20}\ {\}rm https://github.com/sqlcipher/android-database-sqlcipher}$

-$^{^{20}}$ In these explanations, xxxx is the version number of the library, and the latest version at the time of this writing was 3.5.9.
+$^{^{21}}$ In these explanations, xxxx is the version number of the library, and the latest version at the time of this writing was 3.5.9.
 The explanations below assume use of this version.

-''' import net.sqlcipher.database.SQLiteDatabase; import java.io.File; public class SQLCipherInitializer { static SQLiteDatabase Initialize(Context ctx, String dbName, String password) { // before using DB, load neccessary libraries and initialize SQLiteDatabase.loadLibs(ctx); // create databe file uder the package local directory File databaseFile = ctx.getDatabasePath(dbName); // password must be specified when the databse is created return SQLiteDatabase.openOrCreateDatabase(databaseFile, password, null); } } '''
+''' SQLiteDatabase.loadLibs(ctx); // create databe file uder the package local directory File databaseFile = ctx.getDatabasePath(dbName); // password must be specified when the databse is created return SQLiteDatabase.openOrCreateDatabase(databaseFile, password, null); } '''

-The above shows an example using SQLiteDatabase.openOrCreateDatabase(), but the SQLiteOpenHelper#getWritableDatabase() and SQLiteOpenHelper#getReadableDatabase() APIs have been modified so that the password can be passed as an argument.
+The above shows an example using SQLiteDatabase.openOrCreateDatabase(), but the SQLiteOpen-Helper#getWritableDatabase() and SQLiteOpenHelper#getReadableDatabase() APIs have been modified so that the password can be passed as an argument.
 In either case, if null is specified for the password, a normal SQLite database is created without encrypting the database.

 Another key point is that Context#openOrCreateDatabase() cannot be used.
 As a result, it is not possible to force setting of protection mode for the database files or force creation of a database in the local directory of the package.
-Consequently, when a database is created using SQLiteDatabase.openOr-CreateDatabase(), at the minimum, as shown in the example above, it is recommended that a database be created in the database directory of the package itself using getDatabasePath().
+Consequently, when a database is created using SQLiteDatabase.openOrCreateDatabase(), at the minimum, as shown in the example above, it is recommended that a database be created in the database directory of the package itself using getDatabasePath().
 On the other hand, there are no modifications to the constructor API of SQLiteOpenHelper, and if this is used, a database is created in the local directory of the package in the same way as android.database.sqlite.SQLiteOpenHelper.